epfl-ada/ada-2023-project-welovepandas/README.md

 - 01.12.23 Deadline for **Homework 2**.
 Complete and submit homework 2.
 - 08.12.23 Begin Drafting Data Story.
 Start developing a rough draft of the data story, incorporating insights and visualizations from the analysis.
 - 15.12.23 Finalise all statistical tests required for the analysis.
 Finalize Code Implementations and Visualizations.
 Complete all coding and data visualizations pertinent to the analysis.
-- 22.12.23 Finalize Data Story.
+- 22.12.23 Finalise Data Story.
 Complete the data story, ensuring it effectively communicates the findings of the analysis.
 Finalise the project Development.

 ## Organisation within the team
 **Data Analysis Team:** Members 1 & 2</br>
-Lead the data slicing, preprocessing, and exploratory analysis Conduct statistical tests and interpret results.
+Lead the data filtering, preprocessing, and exploratory analysis Conduct statistical tests and interpret results.

 **Data Story and Visualization Team:** Members 3, 4 & 5</br>